 Don’t Take Baths

-While you should take a daily shower, it’s important not to soak in the tub for a few weeks because this can increase the chances of infections.
+While you should take a daily shower, it’s important not to soak in the tub for a few weeks because this can increase your chances of infection.

 Also, don’t go in saunas or swimming pools for at least a month after surgery.